McStasMcXtrace/Schools/SOLEIL_March_2022/Day2_Thursday_March_10th/3_Components/README.md

 Change the `DEFINE ...
 (Par1=1 )` line into DEFINE ... `(E0=15)`.
 We turn the `Par1` input parameter into something meaningful.
 Change the Source component in the TRACE section to use `E0` as central photon energy (in keV).
 Now run the simulation again, and request a scan of the `E0` parameter.
 For this you need to specify in the Run dialogue a scanning range as `E0=1,50` and a number of steps (_Sweeps_), say 25.

 Plot the results and comment.

+:bulb: You may as well emit a white/rose spectrum at the source (with a large `dE`) and use a similarly modified `E_monitor` to acquire in a single computation the whole energy range and detector response.
+Using an unmodified `E_monitor` can be used to compare the ideal detector output with your version.

 ---
 *McXtrace training - 2022*